 A local restaurant everyone loves and worth a stop on your Florida Keys road trip itinerary is Mrs. Mac’s Kitchen.
 This kitschy joint has two locations just down the road from one another, we recommend trying to stop at the original location at 99336 Overseas Highway unless they are too full and you’re starving.

-The original location is much smaller and has the old school charm to it that made it a local favorite.
+The original location is much smaller and has the old-school charm to it that made it a local favorite.
 Inside you will find license plates covering the floor to ceiling on the walls donated by guests who visit.
 This just goes to show how popular of a place this is that people plan to visit with their own license plate to decorate the restaurant!

-This restaurant gained so much popularity they were forced to open a second location down street.
+This restaurant gained so much popularity they were forced to open a second location down the street.
 This building itself was made for Instagram painted in pastel pinks and other fun colors.
 This location is much larger and better for bigger groups or if the line or wait is too long at the original.

 We highly recommend saving room for dessert and getting a slice of their key lime pie!